chuangchuangc/cmu-defense-game/README.md

 Include the start and setting button.
 When players click start, players can select the level to play.

-## When game start, there will be 3 kinds of enemy to attack the basement:
+## When game start, there will be 3 kinds of enemy to attack the base:
-Wizard:when it's health is below 1/4, it will become invisible and get a shell, and `Arrow Tower` won't attack it, but the `Gun Tower` can attack it.
+Wizard:when its health is below 1/4, it will become invisible and get a shell, and `Arrow Tower` won't attack it, but the `Gun Tower` can attack it.
 Orcs: when its health is less than 1/2 and larger than 1/4, it will run and move faster.
 Summoner: When it’s dead, it will summon two Orcs in the place where it’s dead.
 After killing enemies, they will become the gold coin and players can get money.